by Pat Richardson (1934-2016)

 ’cause he weighs eight hundred pounds and drives my Jeep.

-Pat Richardson left us in April, 2016, and he is dearly missed.
-Known for his deadpan delivery of his humorous poems, Baxter Black has said of Pat Richardson’s poetry, “If you boiled cowboy poetry down to what’s worth savin’, this is what the stew would smell like.”
+Known for his deadpan delivery of his humorous poems, Baxter famously said of Pat Richardson’s poetry, “If you boiled cowboy poetry down to what’s worth savin’, this is what the stew would smell like.”

-See Pat in a video from the Western Folklife Center’s National Cowboy Poetry Gathering (where he was a frequent performer).
+See Pat in action in a video from the Western Folklife Center’s National Cowboy Poetry Gathering (where he was a frequent performer).

-“Bigfoot” is included on The BAR-D Roundup: Volume Ten, a double-cd of top classic and contemporary cowboy poetry.
-Find more about it here.
+“Bigfoot” is on The BAR-D Roundup: Volume Ten,” a double-cd of top classic and contemporary cowboy poetry from CowboyPoetry.com.

 Find some of Pat’s poetry and more about him and his book and recordings at CowboyPoetry.com.